Frequently Asked Questions

 What stage is the project currently in?

-The planning and approvals phase of the project is predicted to take three years.
+The planning and approvals phase of the project is predicted to take around three years which means construction is expected to commence in mid-2023, with the port due to begin operating in early 2025.

 Environment & Heritage